UmeenHashel/PasswordGenerator/README.md

 ## Password Geneator

-A password generator made with Flas and React
+A password generator made with Flask and React